javascript-tutorial/ja.javascript.info/6-data-storage/03-indexeddb/article.md

 - **`keyPath`** -- path to the object field that the index should track (we're going to search by that field),
 - **`option`** -- an optional object with properties:
   - **`unique`** -- if true, then there may be only one object in the store with the given value at the `keyPath`.
 The index will enforce that by generating an error if we try to add a duplicate.
-  - **`multiEntry`** -- only used if there value on `keyPath` is an array.
+  - **`multiEntry`** -- only used if the value on `keyPath` is an array.
 In that case, by default, the index will treat the whole array as the key.
 But if `multiEntry` is true, then the index will keep a list of store objects for each value in that array.
 So array members become index keys.

 In our example, we store books keyed by `id`.